TUESDAY, MAY 25, 2021

 10:00 a.m. - Noon PT Virtual HR Round Table

 The burdens of the pandemic have undoubtedly impacted everyone’s lives.
 But women, particularly working mothers and women of color, have experienced some of the most impactful adversities.
-Join Emily Litzinger, partner at Fisher Phillips, for a webinar where they will explore this national emergency and offer solutions to curb the negative impact and work towards a more equitable workplace.
+Join Emily Litzinger, Bernadette Jones, and Stacey Delo to explore this national emergency and offer solutions to curb the negative impact and work towards a more equitable workplace.
 OBJECTIVES

 -Learn practical strategies to use in their organization to support female employees during the pandemic and beyond;